 This command causes the Pico to restart.

 The Pico does not support DLLs.
 Instead a compiled in list of functions are supported.
-The list consists of most of the functions in the Pico C SDK (currently excluding the Bluetoot functions) plus those functions from the C runtime library whicch are used by the PicoBB program itself.
+The list consists of most of the functions in the Pico C SDK (currently excluding the Bluetoot functions) plus those functions from the C runtime library which are used by the PicoBB program itself.
 If building PicoBB from source, the list of supported functions can be found in "build/sympico.h".

 If calling a machine code routine from BASIC using the USR statement: